-Ask Jean: The “No-Makeup” Must-Have?
+Ask Jean: The No-Makeup Must-Have?

 Swipe a bit at the apples of your cheeks, then rub a little to blend.
 The combination of the cheek plus lip is so flattering, even on bare skin with no other enhancements, that it simply must be tried.

-just as well for a day hiking in the woods as it does for a full-on floor-length black-tie situation, and everything in between.
-It fits in your back pocket (I have one in my makeup bag, my pencil tray at work, my glove compartment…), it feels and smells fantastic, it’s blissfully clean and non-toxic (hard to do with this subtle-yet-powerful a color), its instant-gorgeousness-making is a miracle to behold, and yes, I think it absolutely qualifies as no makeup.
+just as well for a day hiking in the woods as it does for a full-on floor-length black-tie situation—and everything in between.
+It fits in your back pocket (I have one in my makeup bag, my pencil tray at work, my glove compartment…), it feels and smells fantastic, it’s blissfully clean and nontoxic (hard to do with this subtle-yet-powerful a color), its instant-gorgeousness-making is a miracle to behold, and yes, I think it absolutely qualifies as no makeup.

-TIP: If you’re feeling more edgy/advanced and makeup-involved, try an Alice Lane and layer on a little more, over a larger area of the cheek: It’s daring but also still pretty.
+Tip: If you’re feeling more edgy/advanced and makeup-involved, try an Alice Lane and layer on a little more, over a larger area of the cheek: It’s daring but also still pretty.